 [Section 9 inserted: No. 64 of 1985 s.
 3; amended: No. 74 of 1987 s.
 15; No. 32 of 1994 s.
 3(2); No. 24 of 1998 s.
 6(1); No. 35 of 2003 s.
 171(3).]

-10. Protection from liability for Commission’s officers and Crown
+10. Protection from liability

-(1) An action in tort does not lie against a person who is an officer of the Commission for anything that the person has, in good faith, done in the performance or purported performance of a function under this Act or any other Act or a casino complex agreement.
+(1) An action in tort does not lie against a person for anything that the person has, in good faith, done in the performance or purported performance of a function under this Act or any other written law relating to gaming or a casino complex agreement.

-(2) If this section provides that an action does not lie against a person for doing anything, the Crown is also relieved of any liability that it might otherwise have for the doing of the thing by the person.
+(2) If this section provides that an action does not lie against a person for doing anything, the Commission and the Crown are also relieved of any liability that either of them might otherwise have for the doing of the thing by the person.

 (3) The protection given by this section applies even though the thing done in the performance or purported performance of a function under this Act or any other Act or a casino complex agreement may have been capable of being done whether or not, as the case requires —